Do you have critical parents that can’t stop criticizing you?

 Self-approval is more important than your parents’ approval.

 Even if your parents disagree with your choices, what’s stopping you from moving ahead?
 The reason why their disapproval has so much emotional charge on you is that you think they are still in control of you.
 But no, they don’t.
 If you don’t want to get disapproved by your parents, then don’t ask for their opinions, especially if you have controlling parents.
-You just give them the opportunities to criticize you.
+You just give them the opportunity to criticize you.

 Don’t expect your parents will give you the approval and recognition you want so badly someday.
 This might sound a bit disheartening, but having an expectation like this is going to disappoint you all the time.
 Instead, always give yourself the approval first.
 Let your parents’ approval be a bonus and not something you seek.